jduru213-1/suricata-wazuh-c2-detection-lab/kali_gateway_setup/README.md

+# 🔁  Kali VM NAT & IP Forwarding Script
-This script configures your **Kali Linux machine as a network router** for the suricata-wazuh-c2-detection lab.
-It enables internet access for your internal VMs by routing traffic through Kali.
+This script configures your Kali Linux machine as a network router for the suricata-wazuh-c2-detection lab.
+It enables internet access for your internal VMs by routing their traffic through Kali, which will later allow Suricata to monitor and analyze that traffic effectively.

 ---